tiagobsbraga/sasstarter/README.md

 * [Normalize.css] - A modern, HTML5-ready alternative to CSS resets.
 * [jQuery] - A fast, small, and feature-rich JavaScript library.
 * [jQuery Easing] - A jQuery plugin to give advanced easing options.
-* [FitVids] - A lightweight, easy-to-use jQuery plugin for fluid width video embeds.
-* [FullScreenBg] - A small jQuery plugin that allows you to create fullscreen background.
 * [Modernizr] - JavaScript library that detects HTML5 and CSS3 features in the user’s browser.

 Structure